Questioning Double Jeopardy

 Criticism of these arguments have been that:

 1. Prosecutors in fact don’t have the arbitrary power to make a suspect stand trial.
 This at present in Australia can only be authorised by an independent Committal Hearing Magistrate.
-If the law on Double Jeopardy were to change then the traditional indicting system of the Grand Jury (as still practiced in some American states) could be utilised to allow an even more independent method to decide if one were to again stand trial.
+If the law on double jeopardy were to change then the traditional indicting system of the Grand Jury (as still practiced in some American states) could be utilised to allow an even more independent method to decide if one were to again stand trial.

 2. A principle is only a principle when applied to all relevant situations.
 Finality, in point of fact, just does not exist.
 Every guilty verdict is subject to an appeal.
 Rape, robbery and assault victims can never be sure they will not be called again to give evidence at a new trial.
 The loved ones of a murder victim have no reason to feel confidant that when the perpetuator is given life he or she will serve a significant part of that sentence.